Men As Peacemakers

 Ongoing feedback from the athletic community regarding the effectiveness of our educational materials: community coaches’ reflections drove the content for all of the trainings and curricula.
 We were able to immediately adjust delivery and content based on coaches thoughts, leading to even more accessible, effective educational materials over time.

 The creation of entirely new tools to educate athletic coaches was also integral to the success of project.
 An online training and comprehensive toolkit that educates coaches about violence against women and children has never been created before.
-Through collaborations and feedback processes, Men As Peacemaker created the first package of educational materials of its kind.
+Through collaborations and feedback processes, Men As Peacemaker created the first pack of educational materials of its kind.
 Creating and continuing to refine these materials has propelled this project forward at a pace significantly beyond our initial expectations.

 Key lessons learned